 This scores impression and effect.

-This contest can be held anytime from January through May, on a date chosen by the principal or teachers of the participating school.
+The contest can be held any time from January through May, on a date chosen by the principal or teachers of the participating school.

 - Informational brochure for students.